m3db/m3/site/content/docs/quickstart/_index.md

 {{% codeinclude file="quickstart/create-database.sh" language="shell" %}}

 {{% notice tip %}}
 The Docker command used above creates a Docker [persistent volume](https://docs.docker.com/storage/volumes/) to keep the data M3 creates on your host file system between container restarts.
-If have already followed this tutorial, the namespace already exists.
+If you have already followed this tutorial, the namespace already exists.
 You can clear the data by deleting the contents of the _m3db_data_ folder, or deleting the namespace with [the DELETE endpoint](/docs/operational_guide/namespace_configuration/#deleting-a-namespace).
 {{% /notice %}}

 {{% /tab %}}